slr71/notes/de-install/sobs.md

 ### Set up the docker registry.

 First, we needed a configuration file.
-This was relatively easy to set up because we're using the reverse proxy.
 The path to the file is `/etc/docker/registry/config.yml`:

 ```
 version: 0.1